Buenos Aires, Latin America

 The yellow spots are 10 additional points of interest mentioned in the descriptions below.
 Check them out in case you have time and want to explore some more!

 Below you find the descriptions of each of the places and how to get from one place to another.
-If you prefer exploring the city with a guide, then there are also several private tours and group tours of Buenos Aires on Viator.
+If you prefer exploring the city with a guide, then there are also several private tours and group tours of Buenos Aires.

 Day 1: Downtown Buenos Aires